 I cut the chicken into thick slices, dressed with the cilantro lime sauces and sprinkled some crunchy peanuts on top before serving.
 This dish is one of my favorite ways to cook chicken breast now.
 The freshness, bold flavor and different texture make it a dish that’s hard to put down!

 I hope you enjoy making this tasty cilantro Thai chicken breast at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - 1 pound chicken breast with skin (2 pieces)